 This performance has been driven by a consistent focus on the needs of our customers which are central to achieving our goal to be the leading energy delivery business.
-However, the business still has significant improvements to make in its operations, notably in the level of Customer Satisfaction, as discussed in the Operations Report.

 As in previous years, we continue to commit to a high standard of corporate governance, as detailed in our Corporate Governance Report on page 28.
 Central to good governance is an experienced and skilled Board that is able to provide leadership and appropriate challenge.